VernonGrant/Emacsify/README.md

     - alt+p
     - alt+n
     - alt+u
-- When killing a region selection with (ctrl+k), the region selection does not automatically disable.
-- When commenting out an selected region, the region selection does not automatically disable.
 - When pressing the undo keybinding (ctrl+/) there is a beep sound, related to electron.